interrzero/base-docker-images/README.md

 ### Go Application Development

-For Go applications, see the <a href="examples/">examples</a> directory for a simple Go hello world example and the corresponding <a href="examples/Dockerfile.example.go">Dockerfile</a> that demonstrates how to build secure, multi-stage Go applications using our hardened base images.
+For Go applications, see the <a href="examples/">examples</a> directory for a simple Go hello world example and the corresponding <a href="examples/Dockerfile.example.go">Dockerfile</a> that.

 ## Contributing